Dictionary Learning for Adaptive GPR Landmine Classification: Online DL

 ODL is an interesting alternative for inferring a dictionary from large training sets or ones which change over time \cite{mairal2009online}.
 ODL also updates the entire dictionary sequentially, but uses one element of training data at a time for the dictionary update.
-Assuming that the training set $\mathbf{Y}$ is composed of independent and identically distributed samples of a distribution $p(\mathbf{Y})$, ODL first draws an example of the training set $\mathbf{y}_{i}$ from $\mathbf{Y}$.
+Assuming that the training set $\mathbf{Y}$ is composed of independent and identically distributed samples of a distribution $p(\mathbf{Y})$, ODL first draws an example of the training set $\mathbf{y}_{t}$ from $\mathbf{Y}$.
 Then, the sparse coding is the Cholesky-based implementation of the LARS-LASSO algorithm \cite{osborne2000new}.
-The latter solves a $\ell_1$-regularized least-squares problem for each column of $\mathbf{Y}$:
+The latter solves a $\ell_1$-regularized least-squares problem for each column of $\mathbf{Y}$.
+In the dictionary update we consider all the training set elements analyzed so far, namely, $\mathbf{y}_i \phantom{1} \text{with} \phantom{1} i = 1 ... t$:

 In the next step, each column of $\mathbf{D}$ is sequentially updated via gradient descent using the dictionary computed in the previous iteration.
 Before receiving the next training data, the dictionary update is repeated multiple times for convergence.